rijadhmz/Ping-Pong-Score-Counter/README.md

 ## Ping Pong Score Counter

-This project involves building a Ping Pong Score Counter using HTML, CSS with Bootstrap 5, and plain JavaScript.
-The Ping Pong Score Counter allows users to keep track of scores between two players in a ping pong game.
+Ping Pong Score Counter is developed as part of Colt Steele's Web Development Bootcamp 2023 on Udemy.
+It's an exercise meant to test and further increase our JavaScript skills by creating an application that keeps track of scores between two players in a ping pong game.

 ### Project Description